LaboratoireMecaniqueLille/crappy/README.md

        sudo python setup install

-Se documentation for more details
+See documentation for more details

 Documentation